arykov/arykov.github.com/_posts/2012-12-02-m2e-system-manifest-classpath.md

 ---
 layout: post
-title: "M2E System Dependencies Manifest Classpath"
+title: "M2E System Dependencies Manifest Class-path"
 description: ""
 category:
 tags: [Eclipse, M2E, maven]
 ---
 {% include JB/setup %}

-Maven system scoped dependencies should only be used when these dependencies are sensitive to their location.
-I was unlucky enough to need them and happened to be using M2E plugin for Eclipse.
-Some of my code depended on classes packaged in jars that my system dependency referred to using its manifest classpath entry.
+Recently I had to use a system scoped dependency in my pom.
+Some of my code used classes packaged in the jars pulled in through system dependency's manifest Class-Path entry.

-To my surprise Eclipse was showing errors in my code while compilation using command line mvn went smoothly.
-Some digging revealed the reason and the solution.
+To my surprise my M2E enabled Eclipse project was showing "import cannot be resolved" errors while compilation using command line mvn went smoothly.
+Some digging revealed the root cause and the solution.

 Turns out that starting with Java 1.5 javac started respecting classpath manifest entries in jar files - [bug 4212732](http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=4212732).
 Command line mvn relies on your java tooling for compilation.
 So it is clear why this works.